sandeeppaulraj/CarND-Traffic-Sign-Classifier-Project/writeup.md

 I will choose to discuss 5 test images instead of all the 20 images.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were
+For the first image, the model predicts Speed limit of 30km/h but the actual sign is 50 km/h

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|